GordonVi/nj_covid-19_map/README.md

 ## What I do with this

-After all this, I upload to my website and manually make some snapshots and write a title.
-I then post on r/newjersey.
+- Upload to my website and manually make some snapshots and write a title.
+- Post on r/newjersey.

+## Resources I did not add
+- My php site code (It's nothing fancy)

+## Libraries I use
+- Hover.css (website)
+- chart.js (website)
+- I didn't make the base SVG file.
+That came from a wiki.
+- Data comes from NJ.com's report on daily cases per town in NJ.